nickeblewis/kaldi-hugo-cms-template/site/content/docs/user-profiles/index.md

 ---
 title: User Profiles
 type: Guide
+date: 2017-04-25T09:18:09.708Z
 ---

+*Please note this article will change constantly, will update you each time I change it*

 Let's use this page as our index for resources on user profiles and other ideas that we have to help complete the college module.